raspberrypilearning/catch-the-bus/en/step_5.md

 --- /task ---

 --- task ---
-Add a `hide`{:class="block3looks"} block to make the bus look like it drives off the Stage:
+Add a `hide`{:class="block3looks"} block to make the bus seem to drive off the Stage:

 ![The City Bus sprite.](images/bus-sprite.png)